Self-Propulsion of floating ice blocks caused by melting in water: Relevance of self-propulsion to natural icebergs

 \section{Relevance of self-propulsion to natural icebergs}

 Icebergs found in the oceans are typically on the order of 100 meters in size, irregular shaped and composed of frozen freshwater, formed by the calving of ice sheets in Antarctica and Greenland~\cite{cenedese2023}.
 The iceberg shapes below the waterline are not known well~\cite{mckenna2005,cenedese2023}, and aside from tabular icebergs, the emerged parts are often asymmetric due to processes involved their formation and deterioration~\cite{romanov2012}.
 Consequently, there is no strong reason to assume that the immersed shape of icebergs is symmetrical.
+Recent measurements using automated underwater vehicles have characterized the immersed topography of ice shelves \cite{schmidt2023heterogeneous,lawrence2023crevasse}.
+This method could be used to enhance our knowledge of the shapes of free-floating icebergs underwater.
 Icebergs are predominantly reported in seawater with temperatures between $0$ and $5\,^\circ$C~\cite{budd1980antarctic}.
 As such, our measurements are not conducted under typical conditions in which icebergs are found.
-However, icebergs have been reported drifting in warmer waters near Newfoundland ( around $45^\circ$ latitude) in spring, where the ocean temperature can reach 10$\,^\circ$C, according to the Arctic Environmental Response Management Application (ERMA) of the National Oceanic and Atmospheric Administration (NOAA), (see \url{https://erma.noaa.gov/arctic}).
+However, icebergs have been reported drifting in warmer waters near Newfoundland (around $45^\circ$ latitude) in spring, where the ocean temperature can reach 10$\,^\circ$C, according to the Arctic Environmental Response Management Application (ERMA) of the National Oceanic and Atmospheric Administration (NOAA), (see \url{https://erma.noaa.gov/arctic}).
 Since icebergs can drift thousand of kilometers and reach these warm waters, the propulsion mechanism discussed in our study may be relevant to some iceberg scenarios.
 Using the scaling law for salt water given by Eq.~(\ref{Eqscalinglawsalt}), we estimate the propulsion speed for an iceberg of size about $200$~m melting in a seawater at $10\,^\circ$C, and find $U_b \approx 0.05$ m s$^{-1}$.
 While smaller, it is of the same order of magnitude as the typical drift velocities of icebergs, which is about $0.1$\,m~s$^{-1}$~\cite{schodlok2006weddell,torbati2020evaluation}.
 This estimate suggests that while melting-induced propulsion alone cannot fully account for iceberg drift, it may represent a non-negligible contributing factor.